BoxDreamer: Dreaming Box Corners for Generalizable Object Pose Estimation: Method

-We observed that directly using the eight corner coordinates of a 3D bounding box often degrades performance due to the inherent sparsity of the input signals.
+\textbf{2D Heatmap as box representation.} We observed that the direct use of the eight corner coordinates of a 3D bounding box often degrades performance due to the inherent sparsity of the input signals.
 To better leverage the reference information, we project the 3D bounding box onto the image plane and generate a heatmap representing its 2D spatial distribution.
 This strategy aligns well with vision transformers, which can effectively process heatmap data.
 Specifically, given the eight 3D corners of the bounding box \(\mathbf{B}\), we compute their projection onto the image plane $\mathbf{b}$ via the perspective projection function.

-Directly using a one-hot heatmap for these eight corners tends to yield supervision signals that are excessively sparse and insufficiently smooth, which can hamper model learning.
-To mitigate this, we draw inspiration from CornerNet~\cite{Law_2018_ECCV}, which applies Gaussian smoothing around each ground-truth corner location.
+Nevertheless, using a one-hot heatmap for these projected corners yields supervision signals that are excessively sparse and insufficiently smooth, which can hamper model learning.
+To mitigate this, we draw inspiration from CornerNet~\cite{Law_2018_ECCV}, which applies Gaussian smoothing around each ground-truth corner.
 This approach eases the penalty for negative locations within a certain radius and avoids sharp transitions between positive and negative regions.

-In practice, we find CornerNet's hyperparameters not directly transferable to our setting.
-Thus, we redefine the heatmap function as:
+In practice, we observed that the hyperparameters from CornerNet were not directly transferable to our setting.
+To further enhance the smoothness of the heatmap, we redefine the heatmap function as:

-Where the squared distance is replaced by the distance itself, further enhancing heatmap smoothness.
-We set the radius $\sigma$ to one-tenth of the object size, defined as the average squared pixel distance from the eight corners to their center.
+We set the denominator term $2\sigma^2$ to the square of one-tenth of the object size, which we define for each corner $i$ as its pixel distance to the object's 2D center.

 By using 3D bounding boxes as spatial priors instead of dense point clouds, we design a novel pose estimation pipeline to better handle sparse-view inputs and incomplete reconstructions.
 This eliminates reliance on point cloud features and allows any suitable reconstruction approach to generate 3D bounding boxes, yielding a more flexible pipeline.
 Furthermore, representing bounding boxes via a 2D heatmap avoids direct dependence on potentially noisy or scale-sensitive 3D points.